-DES SCRIPTION (A) FFY (B) FFY (C) FFY (D) Total 1 INITIAL CONTRACT ALLOCATION 2 FIRST THREE MONTHS CONTRACT EXPENDITURES 1 3 AVERAGE PERCENT EXPENDED IN FIRST THREE MONTHS (Divide line 2 by line 1.)

-First three months expenditures need only be provided for the years in which you requested an advance.
-If you do not have this information, call your consultant and he or she will assist you.

-MAXIMUM ADVANCE ALL OWE ED C ALULATION: Cell D3 X \$ DEM Award (Do not include any match) = MAXIMUM ADVANCE

-REQUEST FOR WAIVER OF CALCULATED MAXIMUM

--] Recipient has no previous DCA/DEM contract history.
-Complete Estimated Expenses chart and Explanation of Circumstances below. -] Recipient has exceptional circumstances that require an advance greater than the Maximum Advance calculated above.

-Complete Estimated Expenses chart and Explanation of Circumstances below.
-Attach additional pages if needed.

-ESTIMATED EXPENSES

-BUDGET CATEGORY 2009-2010 Anticipated Expenditures for First Three Months of Contract ADMINISTRATIVE COSTS (Include Secondary Administration.)
+(A) FFY (B) FFY (C) FFY (D) Total DES CRIPTION 1 INITIAL CONTRACT ALLOCATION · · · · · · · · · · · · · · · · · · · 2 FIRST THREE MONTHS CONTRACT EXPENDITURES 1 3 AVERAGE PERCENT EXPENDED IN FIRST THREE MONTHS (Divide line 2 by line 1.)
+1 Immediate contract expenditures must be supp other substantiating documentation and cannot e initial three months.
+Expenditures need only be you do not have this information, call your consu MAXIMUM ADVANCE ALLOWED CALCU exceed the expected provided for the yea ltant and he or she cash needs of the rs in which you re e recipient within the X \$ = Cell D3 (D DEM Award o not include any match) MAXIMUM ADVANCE REQUEST FOR WAIVER OF CALCULATED MAX [] Recipient has no previous DCA/DEM con Explanation of Circumstances below. mplete Estimate d Expenses ch art and [] Recipient has exceptional circumstance Advance calculated above. s that require an a advance greater than the Maxim um Complete Estimated Expenses chart and Expl pages if needed.
+ESTIMATED EXPENSES BUDGET CATEGORY 2010-2011 Antici pated Expenditu Contra ree Months of ADMINISTRATIVE COSTS (Include Secondary Administration.)
 PROGRAM EXPENSES TOTAL EXPENSES